grant-h/tt03-crc-decelerator/README.md

 # CRC Decelerator

-_"The worlds slowest CRC!"_
+_"The world's slowest CRC!"_

-The CRC decelerator is a reconfigurable CRC block that can be programmed to calculate different CRC values up to 64-bits with arbitrary length streamed input data.
+The CRC decelerator is a reconfigurable CRC block that can be programmed to calculate different CRC values up to 32-bits with arbitrary length streamed input data.
 Since clock speeds are low, its unlikely that this CRC engine will be faster than the CPU streaming in data, hence "decelerator".

+## I/O Interface

 To begin, a `SETUP` bitstream containing the bitwidth, reflect in/out, CRC poly, init, and XOR out is sent.
 Then the